-Healthy, hearty, and packed with smoky flavor...this vegetarian split pea soup is pure comfort in a bowl!
+Healthy, hearty, and packed with smoky flavor... this vegetarian split pea soup is pure comfort in a bowl!
+It's really easy to make, 100% plant-based, and guaranteed to warm you up when it's cold outside.

 Do you have a go-to dish that you like to make when you have no idea what to make for dinner?
-I do!
-It's vegetarian split pea soup.
-I make this stuff all year round (even during the hottest days of summer) and I love it.
+I have a few, and they're all hearty soups — no kidding!
+My Mediterranean red lentil soup, vegan minestrone soup, and vegan beef barley soup are all in regular rotation in my kitchen.
+But I have one soup I make more than any other, and it's vegetarian split pea soup.
+I make this stuff all year round (even during the hottest days of summer), and I LOVE it.

 Split pea soup is healthy, comforting, and so easy to make.
 In fact, I have about a million and one versions that I make, and I never actually follow a recipe.

-I had a hard time picking a version for this post, but I decided to go with a vegan version of what I consider classic split pea soup — the smoky stuff that's normally made with ham.
+I had a hard time picking a version for this post, but I decided to go with a vegan take on what I consider a classic split pea soup — the type normally made with ham.
+This version contains no actual ham, though!
 It's full of smoky flavor and super satisfying, so it's perfect for a meal!

-First you'll need to sweat your veggies.
-Heat some oil in a large pot and add your onion, carrots and celery.
-You'll need to cook them for a few minutes before adding everything else, to start softening them up.
+Step 1: Cook the vegetables.
+Heat some oil in a large pot and add your onion, carrots, and celery.
+Cook them for a few minutes to start softening them up.
+Next, stir in the garlic and cumin.
+Cook the mixture briefly, just until the garlic and cumin become very fragrant.

 Instant Pot Split Pea Soup

-Simply cook your carrots, celery and onion using the "sauté" function.
-Add your garlic and spices during the last minute, just like you'd do on the stove.
+Step 1: Cook the vegetables.
+Cook your carrots, celery, and onion using the "sauté" function.
+Add your garlic and cumin during the last minute, just like you'd do on the stove.

-Add the liquid smoke and a splash of red wine vinegar when your vegetarian split pea soup is done cooking.
+Step 4: Season the soup.
+Add the liquid smoke and a splash of red wine vinegar when your soup is done cooking.
 Season your soup with salt and pepper to taste, ladle it into bowls and dig in.

 Leftovers & Storage